ska-telescope/ska-tango-images/docs/src/how-to/basic-docker-compose.rst

 Any changes made to the Tango database will be lost once the docker container is stopped.
 To have the data persist, either mount a local directory to the /var/lib/mysql directory of the tango-db image; or use :ref:`ska-tango-images-tango-dsconfig` to load a configuration at startup.
+See the `Docker Volumes documentation
+<https://docs.docker.com/engine/storage/volumes/>`_ for details about mounting a
+local directory; or see :ref:`hdbpp-with-docker-compose` for an example of using :ref:`ska-tango-images-tango-dsconfig` to load a configuration at startup

 ..
   _TODO: Add how-tos for both of the above peristence methods.